metrorailings/OwlBlog/content/posts/week-4-insights.md

 The Chiefs have gotten way too much help from the referees.

 Patriots racking up lots of yardage on the ground, despite operating with backup quarterbacks.
 Probably a statement that says as much about New England's rushing offense as it does Kansas City's rushing defense.

+New England adamantly sticking to an eight-man coverage shell, forcing Mahomes to hold the ball longer.
+Now if only the Patriots had another quality pass rusher alongside Chase Winowich to give their three-man pass rush some teeth.

+Still, I do respect the way New England masks its three-man pass rushes through five-man defensive fronts.